seanox/aspect-js/README.md

 </p>

 # Description
-Influenced by the good experiences from JSF (Java Server Faces) with regard to function and an easy integration into the markup, arose a similar client-side application runtime.
+Influenced by the good experiences from JSF (JavaServer Faces) with regard to function and an easy integration into the markup, arose a similar client-side application runtime.

+The separation of web applications into frontend and backend, browser-based applications and distributed services has changed the structure of software systems.
+Seanox aspect-js explores concepts for organizing client-side applications through declarative markup, component structures, view-model binding and modular resources.

 Seanox aspect-js focuses on a minimalist approach to implementing Single-Page Applications (SPAs) and Micro-Frontends.
 This framework takes the declarative